 These three days were the toughest stretch for me.
 I felt achy, unmotivated and both physically and emotionally exhausted.
 I really started to wonder when I’d begin to feel better.
 Nevertheless, I kept pushing forward.

 I found a good groove in my morning routine.
-I woke up, drank my pre-poured liter of water along with THE WELL Renew Complex and Immune Tincture, meditated for 10 minutes and enjoyed a cup of decaf coffee with almond milk.
-This held me over until between about 9am or 10am when I’d have my Clean Green Protein smoothie — always spinach, almond milk, almond butter and alternating between organic frozen strawberries and blueberries.
+I woke up, drank my pre-poured liter of water, meditated for 10 minutes and enjoyed a cup of decaf coffee with almond milk.
+This held me over until between about 9am or 10am when I’d have my Clean Green Detox Protein smoothie — always spinach, almond milk, almond butter and alternating between organic frozen strawberries and blueberries.

 Even though I was still feeling tired, I pulled myself together to exercise.
 One day I headed out for a 3-mile run on the West Side Highway, the next I did The Class by Taryn Toomey and rested the following.
 I was quickly reminded of the endorphins boost that comes with a good sweat session, and vowed to keep that going.

-This stretch of three days also fell over a weekend, when I had plans to see some friends (outside and socially distanced).
+This stretch of three days also fell over a weekend, when I had plans to see some friends.
 The problem is, they’d be drinking.
 I wondered, do I go and simply not drink?
 Would it throw off my progress if I just had one?
 I ended up going, and since the gathering was outside and quite cold, I was surprised at how easy it was to just enjoy the steaming cup of peppermint tea in my Yeti thermos.

 One aspect of the Cleanse I’d been loving so far: my daily self-care sessions.
 Dry brushing became a daily staple, both to stimulate my lymphatic system and get things flowing in my body first thing in the morning.
 I’d also found a new appreciation for warm baths with Herbivore Botanicals Coconut Milk Bath Soak, as well as at-home facial cupping from Aimee Raupp Beauty.
 I viewed this as the au naturale form of Botox, and was so fun to do while I binged Kevin Costner’s Yellowstone.